-At Mobile Video Guard, we specialize in monitored mobile video security.
+At Mobile Video Guard, we specialize in monitored mobile video and trade show security.
 For more useful tips on securing your building, facility, or event, check out our other articles here.

 If you are already involved in the security industry, why not consider partnering with us?
 Get more information about that on our partner page.